Volunteer

 HeadSpace is a project supporting young people in schools and colleges with their mental health and well-being by offering one-to-one support from one of our trained mentors.

 Volunteers for this role need to be at least 18 years of age and available for a minimum of a few hours each week, mostly in the mornings and term time, and may also be in the summer holiday.
 We require a minimum of a recognised Level 3 qualification in mentoring, and The Gap may be able to help fund training costs.
 The main issues are around poor mental health, anxiety, trauma, self esteem and general mental well-being.
-Sadly this is a growing phenomenon and we need more volunteers to help our children and young people.
+Sadly this is a growing problem and we need more volunteers to help our children and young people.

 Mentoring Supervisors